zenosu/gitbattle/README.md

 ####What is a gitbattle app?

-It is a single page app to compare GitHub users' account by:
+It is a single page app to compare GitHub users' accounts by:

 - Click the button to start the battle (home page)